angstone/microservice/README.md

 - dispatcher : dispatch the events.
 - streamListener : listen to events.
 - confirmer : take events confirmeds by reducers.
+- reducer : utility to make reducers (take the event and perform confirm based on business rules and updated views).
-- reducer : utility to make reducers (take the event and perform changes in DB following business rules).
+- render: utility to make renders (take the event and perform changes in DB following business rules and using the updated views).
+- db: Allow access to elasticsearch in a easy way (used by the views).
 - view : utility to create a view (querry data from DB).
 - operator : shortcut to perform the dispatch and confirmation operation.